roc-streaming/roc-toolkit/docs/sphinx/portability/supported_platforms.rst

 What is tested
 --------------

-The following specific platform configurations are tested on a regular basis.
+The following specific platform configurations are tested on a regular basis, partly :doc:`on CI </development/continuous_integration>`, partly :doc:`on hardware </portability/tested_devices>`.

 Linux distributions: